quicoli/WPF-AutoComplete-TextBox/README.md

 ### Changes/improvements

-1. I've included two more properties for making things easier:
+1. More properties for making things easier:
-  * MaxLength
-  * CharacterCasing
 2. Also, fixed up the focus control.
 3. Removed VB.NET stuff from original solution.
 4. Added a new demo showcasing the new capabilities